polsys/ennemi/CONTRIBUTING.md

 The citation for `ennemi` is "Petri Laarne and contributors" starting from 1.0.0beta1.
-Contributors to a release will be acknowledged in the release notes, unless they do not want to be mentioned.
+Contributors to a release will be acknowledged in the release notes, unless they want to be not mentioned.
 This policy may be updated.

 ## Submitting issues
 All feedback is much appreciated, no matter how big or small.
-Especially in the current alpha/beta phase it is easy to make the package more ergonomic to use.
+It is important to make the package as ergonomic to use as possible.
-Comments on documentation and small pain points ("papercut issues") are really useful there.
+Comments on documentation and small pain points ("papercut issues") are really useful.

 To make problems easier to investigate: